Building your layout- whether you do it or we do it, the same rules apply…

 In some cases you have no choice.
 MTH and Marklin new trains are all digital whether you want it or not.
 For other trains, if you can afford it and the scale locomotives you choose can handle decoders, go digital.
 It makes wiring the layout much easier and the number of features being added to digital trains is growing every year.
 If money is tight, HO scale trains generally can be retrofitted easily at a later date.
 N scale is not as digitally interesting, especially for small layouts, so it is less important.
 For O scale, the digital decision is very, very important.
 Retrofitting O scale standard trains to accommodate digital systems is difficult and often impossible.
 As for what digital does for you, see Technical Services

 Track is not a great conductor of electricity and rail joints (even if soldered) are even worse, so to help make sure your trains run smoothly, we recommend you run bus wires to both rails (or to the center and outside rails in AC systems such as Marklin, Lionel, and MTH).
 A bus wire is simply a wire that generally follows the path of the track but which is hidden under the table.
 Every so often, a feeder wire is connected to the track and then fed down to connect to the bus wire.
 The means of connecting at either end vary.
 Rail Tales now uses a clip system made by NCE.
 This is a very fast, affordable, convenient, and certain way of connection your wires.
-Generally connect to the bus wire every 3 feet for N and every 6 feet for HO and O scale.
+Generally connect to the bus wire every 3 feet for N and every 4-6 feet for HO and every 8 feet for O scale.
 If using flex track so there are fewer joints, this can be doubled in areas without switches.

 Note that MTH operators using DCS must use a different wiring system!
 Come in and ask.